kornia.filters

 Blurring

-kornia.filters.bilateral_blur(input, kernel_size, sigma_color, sigma_space, border_type='reflect', color_distance_type='l1')
+kornia.filters.bilateral_blur(input, kernel_size, sigma_color, sigma_space, border_type='reflect', color_distance_type='l1')[source]

-Blur a tensor using a Bilateral filter.
+Blur a torch.Tensor using a Bilateral filter.

 _images/bilateral_blur.png